coxryan/UnifiedPredictiveAlgorithm/development.md

 ### Debug Logging
 - Core collectors (`predictions`, `helpers`, `collect_cfbd_all`) emit structured `logging` debug messages.
 Set `UPA_LOG_LEVEL=DEBUG` (or run with a custom `logging.basicConfig`) to surface them locally.
 - CI captures these logs automatically—look for lines such as `build_predictions_for_year: post-market-merge` or `write_csv: completed market backfill` to diagnose market joins, synthetic fallbacks, or schedule freshness issues.
+The deploy workflow sets `UPA_LOG_LEVEL=DEBUG` by default, so production runs already emit the detailed traces.
+- All runs also write a rolling log file to `data/debug/collector.log`; inspect or stage this file when sharing artifacts or diagnosing CI failures.

+### Git Auto-Staging (optional)
+- Set `UPA_AUTO_GIT_ADD=1` before running the collector to automatically `git add` the regenerated data artifacts (CSV/JSON plus `data/debug/collector.log`).
+- This only stages changes (no commit); review and commit manually to keep history intentional.
+- The CI workflow also stages `data/` and `dist/` after tests so the generated artifacts can be inspected or uploaded from the job workspace.
+- After staging, the workflow commits and pushes those changes automatically using the repository `GITHUB_TOKEN` with the message `chore: update generated data [skip ci]`, so fresh data is always written back to the repo without retriggering the workflow.

 ---